brotherelric/discord-ui/docs/source/usage.rst

 context-commands
 -----------------
-discord added a new feature called context-commands, which are basically slash commands, but focusing on messages and users
+context-commands are basically slash commands, but focusing on messages and users

 To create a message command, which can be used when right-clicking a message, we use